TwoRavens/TwoRavens/docs/D3M/index.md

     * **User Workspace** : Render the user workspace in each web page;
 * **Back-end**
     * **D3M Configuration** : (*Core Component*) Contains all the information of a D3M task;
+    * **R Service** : Handle the dataset pre-process using R. (We are using *flask* as wrapper now).
+Notably, this component is only used by D3M Configuration, thus it can be considered as part of it.
     * **TA2 Interface** : (*Core Component*) Handle the communication with remote TA2 Server;
     * **Datamart** : (*Core Component*) Handle the communication with remote data repo and provide dataset filtering;
     * **Auth** : Handles the user login/logout procedure;